changkun/AugmentedTouch/README.md

 Furthurmore, You need site the name of contributors in acknowledgement when you publish your studff.

 &copy; Contributors & Advisor, 2015-2016.
-All source code licensed under [GNU Public v2 license](./LISENCE).
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+All source code licensed under a [GNU Public v2 License](./LISENCE).